vanboxen/vanboxen.github.io/posts/Welcome file.md

 > if you were anxious like me and you already have git running on the folder just do a "git submodule add" instead of clone on the last command.

-PaperMod needs a yaml file and by default, after the instalation, you have a config.toml file so save it as backup and
+PaperMod needs a yaml file and by default, after the instalation, you have a config.toml file so save it as backup and create a new one with the info from theme itself.

+    cd my_website
+    mv config.yaml config.yaml.bkp
+    touch config.yaml

+Then paste the basic config lines inside the previous created file.

 # Most common topics

 - rpi